orhanobut/bee/README.md

 #Bee
-Bee is a debug tool for developers and QA.
-You can do the following things with the bee easily :
+Debug/QA tool

-- Configure the application while the app is running
+- Configure the application on the fly
-- Add button, spinner and checkbox and use them as you want.
+- Add button, spinner and checkbox options regarding to your needs
 - Show the predefined information such as version number, android version, package name.
-You can also add some other custom information such as current end point
+Add some other custom information such as current end point
 - Show some usefull information to remind the user such as username, passwords for test
 - Show the log for the important events, ie: An event is triggered and you want to see whether it is triggered or not